-The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for Institutional Class shares and by showing how the average annual total returns of the S&P 500® Total Return Index, as well as the Securian AM Balanced Stabilization Benchmark, a custom benchmark that is aligned with the Fund's Principal Investment Strategy and is comprised of the following existing industry benchmarks: 60% S&P 500® Index and 40% Bloomberg Barclays U.S. Aggregate Bond Index.
+The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for Institutional Class shares and by showing how the average annual total returns of the Fund compare with the average annual total returns of the S&P 500® Total Return Index, as well as the Securian AM Balanced Stabilization Benchmark, a custom benchmark that is aligned with the Fund's Principal Investment Strategy and is comprised of the following existing industry benchmarks: 60% S&P 500® Index and 40% Bloomberg U.S. Aggregate Bond Index.
 Performance for classes other than those shown may vary from the performance shown to the extent the expenses for those classes differ.
 Class A Shares were not offered during the periods shown and therefore no performance for Class A Shares is provided.
-Updated performance information is available on the Fund's website, www.libertystreetfunds.com, or by calling the Fund at (800) 207-7108.
+Updated performance information is available on the Fund's website, www.libertystreetfunds.com, or by calling the Fund at 1-800-207-7108.

-The Fund will acquire the assets and liabilities of the Securian AM Balanced Stabilization Fund, a series of Managed Portfolio Series (the "Predecessor Fund"), on December 11, 2020.
-As a result of the acquisition, the Fund will be the accounting successor of the Predecessor Fund.
-Performance results shown in the bar chart and the performance table below reflect the performance of the Predecessor Fund.
+The Fund acquired the assets and liabilities of the Securian AM Balanced Stabilization Fund, a series of Managed Portfolio Series (the "Predecessor Fund"), on December 11, 2020.
+As a result of the acquisition, the Fund is the accounting successor of the Predecessor Fund.
+Performance results shown in the bar chart and the performance table below for the periods prior to December 11, 2020, reflect the performance of the Predecessor Fund.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.

-Calendar-Year Total Return (before taxes) - Institutional Class Shares

-For each calendar year at NAV
+Calendar-Year Total Return (before taxes) - Institutional Class Shares For each calendar year at NAV

-Best Quarter: 3/31/2019 8.91% Worst Quarter: 12/31/2018 -7.83%
+Best Quarter: 3/31/2019 8.91%

-Year-to-Date as of September 30, 2020: 5.03%
+Year-to-Date as of September 30, 2021: 7.59%